aws-samples/aws-lambda-nextjs/README.md

 # Running Next.js applications with Serverless services on AWS

-This repository shows how you can run a Next.js application with Serverless services on AWS.
-There are two methods of deployment, AWS SAM and AWS CDK.
+This example walks you through how to run a Next.js application on Serverless services on AWS.
+There is a sample AWS Cloud Development Kit (CDK) application and AWS Serverless Application Model (SAM) application.
+Either CDK or SAM create a demo environment showing how you can use Amazon API Gateway, AWS Lambda, Amazon CloudFront, and Amazon S3 to run a Next.js application.

 ## Solution Architecture
 ![Next.js Serverless Architecture](nextjs-serverless-architecture.png)